open-pages-org/LatchyProbe/Macros/README.md

   Query_Probe
  ```

- ## Macro to push the probe onto the trigger post to retract or extend
+ ## Macro CYCLE_PROBE to push the probe onto the trigger post to retract or extend
  This will cycle the probe from one state to the other.
 ```CYCLE_PROBE
 [gcode_macro CYCLE_PROBE]